Tuesday, March 5, 2019

 I was taught growing up that we shouldn’t use bad language.
 That meant we should avoid using a short list of four-letter “curse” words.
 Indeed, one of the surest marks that one was a serious Christian was the refraining from using such words.
 And for some, one measure of the goodness of a movie is whether it has “language” in it.
 But there is almost nothing in the Bible that suggests that such language, even the “F word” is all that bad.
 There is only one place in the entire Bible that suggests what we usually call dirty words might be problematic: “Let there be no filthiness, nor silly talk, nor levity, which are not fitting; but instead let there be thanksgiving” (Ephesians 5:4).
 Interestingly, those Christians who make much about “filthiness” do not make so much about “silly talk” or “levity”.
 I wonder if one of Satan's most profound tricks has been to make Christians so disproportionately squeamish about so-called swearing.

 I am not suggesting that we should start casually using the words generally considered vulgar.
 I am more and more convinced that a fundamental aspect of the deeper holiness to which we are called has to do with the words we use.
 Wordcare has to do with all our use of language.
 Among other things, it has to do with the language we use about God.
 The warning against taking the Lord's name in vain is, after all, one of the Ten Commandments.
 And it has to do with the truthfulness and integrity of our language generally.
 Those might be topics for another time.
-What I’d like to write about now is the significance of how we use words to and about others.
+What I’d like to look at now is the significance of how we use words to and about others.
 The Bible and the Christian tradition have much more to say about that than the seven words you can't say on television.

 I suggest we give up murder, cannibalism, and blasphemous cursing for Lent